🎮

 ESPboy becomes much easier to judge once it is forced into the same room as Pokitto, TinyPi, and 030S.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 ESPboy versus Pokitto is interesting because better value is the obvious angle.
 Compared with ESPboy, Pokitto makes the more obvious play for readers who care about better value.
 ESPboy versus TinyPi is interesting because better value is the obvious angle.
-TinyPi sits close enough to ESPboy to make the comparison meaningful, but different enough to sharpen the buying decision.
+If ESPboy feels almost right but not quite, TinyPi is the sort of nearby detour that can completely change the shortlist.
 ESPboy versus 030S is interesting because better value is the obvious angle.
 030S sits close enough to ESPboy to make the comparison meaningful, but different enough to sharpen the buying decision.

 Comparison is the antidote to spec-sheet hypnosis.
 Once you stack the neighbors side by side, you stop asking which one is objectively best and start asking which one is best for your habits.